synapse-wireless-labs/ja-jira-addon/README.md

 * Make table sorted (see https://docs.atlassian.com/aui/5.7.1/docs/sortableTable.html)
 * Add a key for what the colors mean in the bar chart
-* add selector for sort order (currently hard-coded to Rank)
 * Add auto-refresh option (partially implemented, need advice from Atlassian)
 * Consider changing add-on name to be more descriptive (requires flushing live postgres database, though)